OpenElements/hedera-enterprise/README.md

 A sample application that uses the Hiero Spring module can be found in the `hiero-spring-sample` module.
 The sample application is a simple Spring Boot application that reads has a REST endpoint at `localhost:8080/` and shows the hbar balance of the account `0.0.100`.
-To use the application, you need to have created a Hiero testnet account at the [Hiero portal](https://portal.hiero.com/).
+To use the application, you need to have created a Hedera testnet account at the [Hedera portal](https://portal.hedera.com/).
 The account information can be added to the `application.properties` file in the `hiero-spring-sample` module:
 ```properties
 spring.hiero.accountId=0.0.3447271